Auditions General Information

 Who can audition?

 Anyone.
 To be in a Norwich Players production there is no membership to join or subscription to pay.
-Each of our productions has its own individual auditions process.
-These auditions are open to all, and whilst there are a number of actors who choose to regularly audition for our productions, we are always keen to welcome new interest.
+Auditions are open to all, and whilst there are a number of actors who choose to regularly audition for our productions, we are always keen to welcome new interest.

 How do auditions work?